cloudfoundry/summit-hands-on-labs/philadelphia-2019/keptn-deploy/README.md

 1. Open the Google Cloud Shell with the provided user and password.

-1. You need to give the keptn permissions:
+1. You need to give permissions to keptn:

     ```console
     $ chmod +x keptn